BallOfClay/cap_3/other/outline.md

         * Encode function based off of splits

     * FEATURE ANALYSIS CLASS:
-        * is eventual Apple feature
+        * is eventual Apple feature !
-        * is eventual Company feature
+        * is eventual Company feature !
-        * is first manufacturer
+        * is first manufacturer !
-        * distance of company from first adoption company
+        * distance of company from first adoption company !
+        * When does a company first release a phone
+            * Adjust for this
         * Find product families via Levenshtein Distance
         * Anova Test
         * Set Timeframe